This document explains how to debug Mozilla-derived applications such as Firefox, Thunderbird and Seamonkey on Mac OS X using Xcode.

 Having a profile for debugging purposes

-I highly recommend you create a separate profile to debug with, whatever your task, so that you don't lose precious data like Bookmarks, saved passwords, etc. So that you're not bothered with the profile manager every time you start to debug, expand the "Executables" branch of the "Groups & Files" list and double click on the Executable you added for Mozilla.
+It is recommended to create a separate profile to debug with, whatever your task, so that you don't lose precious data like Bookmarks, saved passwords, etc. So that you're not bothered with the profile manager every time you start to debug, expand the "Executables" branch of the "Groups & Files" list and double click on the Executable you added for Mozilla.
 Click the plus icon under the "Arguments" list and type "-P <profile name>" (e.g. "-P MozillaDebug").
 Close the window when you're done.

 - Try asking nicely in our IRC channel #developers.
 Often many mac developers usually hang out in the #camino channel.

-Originally version by Mike Pinkerton (), maintained and migrated by Brian Ray ().
+Original version by Mike Pinkerton (), maintained and migrated by Brian Ray ().
 Updated to the new Xcode world by Håkan Waara ().